How to Prompt Writing with the Quick Exposé

-Some prepare their texts meticulously before they even write the first word.
-Others simply start writing and develop their thoughts as they write.
+Some meticulously prepare their texts before they write a word.
+Others just start writing and develop their thoughts as they write.
 In this article, we will explain how your students can find a balance between these approaches by introducing them to the benefits of an exposé.

-When writing texts, two basic methods can be distinguished: On the one hand, one can approach writing in a planned, systematic, and structured manner.
-Composing complex scientific texts for university usually requires prior planning and structuring.
-On the other hand, one can also fill a blank page spontaneously and associatively to let ideas arise in the flow of writing, elaborate them or develop them further.
-This can be especially helpful, for example, if you are not sure exactly how to proceed – in other words, cannot see the forest for the trees.
+There are two basic approaches to writing a text: One is to approach writing in a planned, systematic, and structured manner.
+Composing complex academic texts for university usually requires prior planning and structuring.
+On the other hand, you can also fill a blank page spontaneously and associatively, allowing ideas to emerge, elaborate, or develop as you write.
+This can be especially helpful when you are not sure exactly how to proceed – in other words, when you cannot see the forest for the trees.

-Both approaches to writing have their justification as well as advantages and disadvantages; depending on one’s personal way of working, both can be used specifically during the writing process to reach the goal, the finished text.
+Both approaches to writing have their justification, as well as their advantages and disadvantages; depending on one’s personal way of working, both can be specifically used during the writing process to achieve the goal, the finished text.

-The writing exercise Blitz-Exposé, which supports students in the conceptualization of their text projects, is characterized by integrating the two approaches mentioned above; this is what makes it especially effective: The exercise aims to write the first outline of a short exposé, but to write more or less spontaneously, to get the text down on paper straightforwardly and as quickly as possible.
-Both the starting points and the purpose of a writing project, such as a term paper or thesis, are reviewed and defined as well.
-In addition, students learn about the benefits of a written project outline, which helps them plan writing projects during their studies.
+The Quick Exposé writing exercise, which helps students conceptualize their writing projects, is characterized by the integration of the two approaches mentioned above, which makes it particularly effective: The exercise aims at writing the first outline of a short exposé, but to write more or less spontaneously, in order to get the text down on paper as quickly and straightforwardly as possible.
+Both the starting points and the purpose of a writing project, such as a term paper or a thesis, are reviewed and defined as well.
+Students will also learn about the benefits of using a written project outline to help them plan writing projects throughout their studies.

-Even for you as a teacher, there are certain advantages of letting your students write an exposé for study-related papers: Students who have written an exposé are well prepared for office hours in which the feasibility of a project is clarified or the first outline of a text project is discussed.
-Further, an exposé is always useful for identifying a project’s focus or potential weak points early on.
+As a lecturer, you can also benefit from having your students write an exposé for a study-related paper: Students who have written an exposé are well prepared for office hours to discuss the feasibility of a project or the first outline of a text project.
+In addition, an exposé is always useful for identifying a project’s focus or potential weaknesses early on.

-You can provide the following step-by-step instructions to your students; download them here as a PDF file.
+You can provide your students with the following step-by-step instructions, which can be downloaded here as a PDF file.

-An exposé is a written project outline that helps to plan and prepare your term paper/project paper/thesis in a targeted and considerate manner.
-The writing exercise Blitz-Exposé allows you to write such a plan spontaneously, as quickly as possible, and in complete sentences.
-Since you are writing only for yourself, it is (for once) not a matter of linguistic correctness or stylistically appropriate wording.
-Rather, it is about reflecting associatively on various key questions and recording your answers in writing.
+An exposé is a written project outline that helps to plan and prepare your term paper, project paper, or thesis in a targeted and considerate manner.
+The Quick Exposé writing exercise allows you to write such a plan spontaneously, as quickly as possible, and in complete sentences.
+Since you are writing only for yourself, it is not (for once) a matter of linguistic correctness or stylistically appropriate wording.
+Rather, it is a matter of thinking associatively about various key questions and recording your answers in writing.

-Depending on your preference, the exercise can be done either by handwriting or on a computer.
-However, ensure to change your writing medium occasionally.
-Thus, if you usually only write with your keyboard, take the exercise as an opportunity to pick up pen and paper to provide a little variety in your daily writing routine.
+Depending on your preference, the exercise can be done either by hand or on a computer.
+However, be sure to change your writing medium occasionally.
+For example, if you usually only write on a keyboard, use this exercise as an opportunity to pick up a pen and paper to add some variety to your daily writing routine.

-The exercise is supposed to take no longer than 20 minutes, so it is best to set yourself a timer – and get going!
+The exercise should take no more than 20 minutes, so set a timer – and go!
 Just start writing.
-If possible, write your text in one go without taking your pen off the paper or revising your wording.
+If possible, write your text in one go, without taking your pen off the paper or revising your wording.
 Answer the following guiding questions.
-If you cannot answer one of the questions, consider an alternative question if necessary or move on to the next question:
+If you cannot answer a question, consider an alternative question if necessary or move on to the next question:

 - What is the topic of your paper?
 What do you want to examine?